 Those five signals are:

 - Core Web Vitals – these are a new set of three performance metrics that focus on how performance connects to user experience.
 There are three metrics – Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and First Input Delay (FID).
-You can learn more about these individual metrics in our full post on Core Web Vitals for WordPress.

 - Mobile-friendliness – whether your site has issues with a mobile-friendly design, as flagged by the Google Mobile-Friendly Test tool or Google Search Console.